 The birth of Dell EMC Unity

 Dell EMC Unity is the mid-range storage product in the EMC lineup.
 Introduced in 2016, it is marketed as a ‘ground up’ unified storage array designed for the flash focused data centre.
 In reality, it is an upgraded version of their legacy VNX products that Unity was designed to replace.
-That, however, does not speak poorly of the system.
+That, however, does not speak poorly of the operating system.
 Metrics based analysis indicate 3x performance over the previous generation VNX arrays which were themselves a market leading unified storage solution*.